Caramel Nut Tart

 • 1 teaspoon vanilla extract

-• 3/4 pound assorted salted nuts almonds, peanuts, cashews, pecans, pistachios, walnuts, pumpkin seeds
+• 3/4 – 1 pound roasted salted mixed nuts (almonds, peanuts, cashews, pecans, pistachios, walnuts, pumpkin seeds)

 Instructions

-• For the crust, pulse the flour, cinnamon, salt and sugar in a food processor until combined.
-Add the butter and process until the mixture resembles coarse sand.
-Add the yolk and vanilla extract and mix until the dough forms.
+• For the tart shell, pulse the flour, cinnamon, 1/4 teaspoon salt and 1/4 cup sugar in a food processor until combined.
+Add 1/2 cup chilled cubed butter and pulse it until the mixture looks crumbly.
+Add the egg and vanilla extract and mix until the dough starts to clump.

-• Pat the dough into a 1-inch-thick disk, cover tightly with plastic wrap and chill in the refrigerator for 30 minutes.
+• Pat the dough into a 1-inch-thick disk, cover tightly with plastic wrap and chill in the refrigerator for 1 hour up to 3 days.

 • Remove the dough from the refrigerator and let it warm slightly.
-On a lightly floured work surface roll out the dough an 1/8-inch thick and large enough to fit a 9-inch diameter tart pan with a removable bottom.
+On a lightly floured work surface roll out the dough into a rough circle, about 12-inches in diameter and 1/8-inch-thick.

-• Prick the bottom and sides of the crust with a fork.
-Refrigerate for 30 minutes.
+• Prick the bottom and sides of the dough with a fork.
+Freeze for 30 minutes.

 • Preheat the oven to 375 degrees F.

-• To make the caramel, combine the granulated sugar, brown sugar and water into a medium saucepan over medium-low heat, stirring frequently until the sugar has dissolved.
+• To make the caramel, combine the granulated sugar and water into a medium saucepan with high sides over medium-low heat, stirring frequently until the sugar has dissolved.
 Increase the heat and bring the caramel to a boil without stirring.
+You can gently swirl the pan especially when it starts to brown.
 Brush down the sides of the saucepan with a wet pastry brush as necessary.

-• When the caramel is a deep amber color, remove it from the heat and whisk in the heavy cream, honey and vanilla extract.
-Stir in the nuts.
+• When the caramel is a deep amber color, remove it from the heat and whisk in the heavy cream, butter, honey and vanilla extract.
+Then stir in the nuts.

-• Pour the filling into the crust and bake for 15-20 minutes until the filling bubbles.
+• Pour the filling into the crust and bake for 15-20 minutes until the filling bubbles and the nuts are toasted.
 Cool on a wire rack before serving.
-Serve slightly warm.
+Serve warm or at room temperature.

 Nutrition